abdulrahmansamy/Database-Engineering/02-MariaDB/03-MariaDB_Galera_Clustering/07-Galera_Disaster_Recovery.md

 ```
 Confirm the connection is sent to the single server with the highest weight of those available, in this case node0.

-In another terminal, Observe the Galera Load Balancer status:
+Open another terminal for monitoring the Galera Load Balancer service, Observe its status:
 ```
 watch service glb status
 ```